Friends Organizations now accepting scholarship applications

-Qualified applicants must be graduating high school students pursuing a career in a health-related program or post-secondary students currently enrolled in a health-related program.
-Qualifying health-related careers include medical or dental curriculum, nursing, dental hygiene, medical/clinical laboratory technology, dental technology, radiology technology, medical transcription, health information technology, medical office services, surgical technology, ultrasound technology, pharmacy, respiratory therapy, and physical therapy.
+Qualified applicants must be graduating high school students planning to pursue a career in a health-related program or post-secondary students currently enrolled in a health-related program.
+Qualifying health-related careers include medical or dental curriculum (including pre-med and pre-dental), nursing, dental hygiene, medical/clinical laboratory technology, dental technology, radiology technology, medical transcription, health information technology, medical office services, surgical technology, ultrasound technology, pharmacy, respiratory therapy and physical therapy.

 Submissions must be completed and returned to MercyOne Foundation offices by March 5, 2021.